 But what about Chaos Emeralds?
 People loved to collect them and they are gonna get thrown away, right?
 No, of course not!
 Chaos Emeralds and Crystal Stars would contribute to unlocking the true final boss of the game.
 They are in special stages that Mario and Sonic must explore to get the Crystal Stars and Chaos Emeralds.
 Each Crystal Star and Chaos Emerald are in any level in one world, so if Sonic must have at least 50 rings to enter the giant ring that leads to a special stage that hides the Chaos Emerald, then Mario would finish his level with at least 50 coins without dying to enter a special stage that hides the Crystal Star.
 Get all seven of them and the true final boss would unlock.

 This is just an idea of how my dream crossover game would work.
-It might feel like one half of a Mario game is being stitched with one half of a Sonic game, but this crossover game I dreamt of will be similar to Sonic Generations and Sonic Forces to have Mario levels on one side of the world, Sonic levels on the other side of the world and boss levels between both sides.
+It might feel like one half of a Mario game is being stitched with one half of a Sonic game, but this crossover game I dreamt of will be similar to Sonic Generations and Sonic Forces to have three Mario levels on one side of the home world, three Sonic levels on the other side of the home world and a boss level between both sides of the home world.
 But I suppose it can be called uh...
 Mario and Sonic Generations?
 That was just for a platforming genre.
 What would also work is taking them both out of a platforming genre to a new genre.

-We know Super Smash Bros. has two of the mascots, and we have the Olympic Games series that stars Mario and Sonic, but it has to be two different genres for a racing game genre and for a 2v2 fighting game genre.
+We know Super Smash Bros. has two of the mascots, and we have the Olympic Games series that stars Mario and Sonic, but it has to be two different genres for the racing game and 2v2 fighting game genres.

 This year's Summer Game Fest is almost here.
 It's gonna fill out the gap created by E3's death and it's gonna be like this going forward.
 Sure, I know we want E3 back because it was the best expo of video games.
 But Summer of Gaming will have a ton of new game announcements like E3 did.
 What I like to see is a crossover Mario and Sonic game I suggested, as well as a ton of new games.